VideosWorks/imgui-ffmpeg-opengl/README.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 **FIRST OVER ALL : under Windows, you MUST install the drivers of your graphic card, more precisely you need OpenGL drivers.**

+**For example, the one provided by Intel, if your graphic card is an Intel integrated chipset, and so on ... (please adadpt to your own case)**

 **ELSE, IT WON'T WORK.** (miniDart would not even launch ...)